RichardEssery/FSM2/README.md

 ### Output namelist `&outputs` and output files

-Although still simple, FSM2 has more flexible output options than FSM1.
+Although still simple, FSM2 has more flexible output options than FSM.

 | Variable  | Default    | Description |
 |-----------|------------|-------------|